MichalOpoka/ecfr/cfr/title-02-Grants-Agreements/subtitle-B-Federal-Agency-Regulations-Grants-Agreements/chapter-IV-Department-Agriculture/part-415-General-Program-Administrative-Regulations/subpart-C-Intergovernmental-Review-Department-Agriculture-Programs-Activities/section-415.9.md

 (b) This notice may be made by publication in the Federal Register or other appropriate means, which the Department in its discretion deems appropriate.

 (c) In order to facilitate communication with State and local officials the Secretary has established an office within the Department to receive all communications pertinent to this Order.
-All communications should be sent to the Office of the Chief Financial Officer, Room 143-W, 1400 Independence Avenue SW., Washington, DC 20250, Attention: E.O.
-12372.
+Communications should be sent to:

+(1) The Office of the Chief Financial Officer, Room 143-W, 1400 Independence Avenue SW, Washington, DC 20250, Attention: E.O.
+12372; or,

+(2) As identified on the USDA's public website, an email address for electronic communications.